FilipDominec/rp2daq/docs/PYTHON_REFERENCE.md

 __Parameters__:

   * flush_buffer : Avoid possible pending messages from previous session
-  * _callback : a function to later handle the report; if set, makes this command asynchronous
+  * _callback : optional report handling function; if set, this command becomes asynchronous (does not wait for report)